Paul Edward Sluby Sr. African American Scholarship

 Mr. Sluby was a District of Columbia police officer from 1961 until his retirement in 1980 from the helicopter branch.
 An Army veteran, he served from 1954–1957, receiving his basic training at Fort Knox, Kentucky, and military police training at Camp Gordon, Georgia.
 He served with the 385th Military Police Battalion at Stuttgart, Germany.
 In addition to his interest in genealogy, he was an avid racquetball player.
 A resident of Maryland at the time of his death, he is survived by his wife Patricia Carter Sluby, PhD (also a genealogist) and three children from an earlier marriage: Paul Jr., Thomas, and René Sluby.

-Applications for scholarships for African Americans to participate in national genealogical institutes are due 15 March 2021.
+Applications for scholarships for African Americans to participate in national genealogical institutes are due annually on 15 March.
 Scholarships will be awarded to up to three African American students, to cover up to $1,700 of the tuition, travel, and lodging expense of attending one of five premier national institutes.
 BCG will also waive its final application fee of $300 for scholarship recipients who submit portfolios of work to be considered for certification within three years of the announcement of an award.

 Applicants are required to submit an essay and a sample of their genealogical research.
 It is anticipated that scholarship recipients will be awarded in May 2021, so that recipients can take part in institutes scheduled for 2022.
-Those wishing to apply should fill out the required application form and submit with supporting materials as required to email@example.com.
+Those wishing to apply should fill out the required application form (available in the PDF Library) and submit with supporting materials as required to firstname.lastname@example.org.

 The five institutes eligible for scholarships for tuition, travel, and lodging expenses (where applicable) are: